 Stir in the bouillon cube and the ghee.

 Place the flour in a mixing bowl and pour in the remaining water.
-Stir well, until thoroughly mixed.
+Stir well until thoroughly mixed.

 Pour the flour-water mixture into the pot.

-Bring back to a boil, leaving the lid off, for about 30 minutes, stirring regularly with a wooden spoon to ensure that the bottom doesn’t stick.
+To complete the Harira: A Hearty Moroccan Soup Recipe, bring back to a boil, leaving the lid off, for about 30 minutes, stirring regularly with a wooden spoon to ensure that the bottom doesn’t stick.
 (It’s advisable not to use a metal spoon as it might cause the soup to “split”, so it would be less velvety.).
 Add a handful of chopped cilantro and parsley.

 And now the soup is ready!

-Here are photos of Kenza (left) who stayed to teach me with Touria.
+Here are photos of Kenza (left), who stayed to teach me with Touria.